CLCStriders/striders/_posts/2016-02-29-coventry-half-marathon-28022016.md

   - Race Reports
   - Road Reports
 ---
-Gavin Jerman was CLC Striders&#8217; sole representative in the Coventry Half Marathon.
+Gavin Jerman was CLC Striders' sole representative in the Coventry Half Marathon.
 In this popular and competitive event, Gavin had an excellent race and set a massive PB of 1:37:15, knocking almost 2 minutes of his previous best.